modernish/modernish/EXAMPLES.md

       extra noise produced by using `set -x` (`set -o xtrace`) in combination with a shell library.
 * **Lines 4, 15, 23-24**:
-  Robust processing of arbitary file names (including whitespace, newlines, etc.) using POSIX `find` is possible; the left-side POSIX script shows how to do it.
+  Robust processing of arbitrary file names (including whitespace, newlines, etc.) using POSIX `find` is possible; the left-side POSIX script shows how to do it.
 The only way is to launch an external command with `-exec`.
 If you'd like that external command to do anything slightly complicated, the typical